What the Comparative Pathology Lab does...

 Facilities and Services

 The CPL is located in the UC Davis South Campus, at 1000 Old Davis Road.
 The main laboratory is in Building R-1.
 Functional areas include separate analytical units for Serology, Molecular Diagnostics, Microbiology, Parasitology, Chemistry and Hematology.
-In Building R-2, there are two large Necropsy rooms with downdraft tables and advanced photographic equipment for recording anatomic areas of interest.
-In addition, there are separate buildings for administrative offices, archives, a conference area and gowning facilities.
+In Building R-2, there are two large Necropsy rooms with downdraft tables and photographic equipment for recording anatomic areas of interest.
+In addition, there are separate buildings for administrative offices, records and sample archives, a conference area and gowning facilities.
 For research and teaching purposes, we feature multiheaded microscopy and photographic capabilities.
 Our advanced photomicroscopy capabilities allow us to digitalize images, anotate and perform colocolization analysis of histological tissue preparations.

 Pathology of Laboratory Rodents and Rabbits

 Co-authored by the Comparative Pathology Laboratory Director Stephen Griffey

 Now in its fourth edition, Pathology of Laboratory Rodents and Rabbits has become a standard text for veterinary pathologists, laboratory animal veterinarians, students, and others interested in these species.